 5. Time for spring cleaning

-When was the last time you really ransacked your house top to bottom?
-Lifted up sofa cushions, reached deep into the back of all the kitchen drawers, waded through the dusty piles and boxes in the attic?
-Well this is a great time to do just that.
-Not only does this give you something to do when you’re yearning to go to the mall, but imagine all the stuff you’ll uncover that you think was lost, that you can easily sell, that you can repair or recycle.
+When was the last time you ransacked your house top to bottom?
+Lifted sofa cushions, reached deep into the back of all the kitchen drawers, waded through the dusty piles and boxes in the attic?
+Well, this is a great time to do just that.
+Not only does this give you something to do when you’re yearning to go to the mall, but imagine all the stuff you’ll uncover that you think was lost, that you can quickly sell, that you can repair or recycle.
 And you might even find a good chunk of change under those cushions.

 6. Go outside and play!